Hello and welcome!

 With conflicting advice on diet and food appearing every week in the newspapers, and fast food company donations from government agencies to sports teams, it’s sometimes hard to work out what’s best and healthiest – and most convenient – to give your children.
-In this program we teach children the value of seasonal, local and (ideally) as chemical-free as possible, and most importantly how to prepare it and cook it themselves.
-This empowers children in making choices for themselves and also builds confidence in meal preparation, and crucially in tasting -and enjoying – the foods that they create.
+In this program we taught children the value of seasonal, local and (ideally) as chemical-free as possible, and most importantly how to prepare it and cook it themselves.
+This empowered the children in making choices for themselves and also built confidence in meal preparation, and crucially in tasting -and enjoying – the foods that they create.

-We are incredibly lucky to have the patronage of Wholefoods House in Woollahra who donate a weekly shopping trolley worth of goods to our program.
-It is due to Wholefoods House that we are able to use premium organic ingredients in our cooking, such as Demeter flours and Nolan’s Road chickpeas and olive oil, for example, and safe handwashing liquid and dishwashing detergents.
-We are very grateful for this ongoing donation, now in its seventh year.
-We are also very humbled by the support of Bondi parents, grandparents and community members who help supervise and encourage the children in each class.
-Anyone who volunteers for a Kitchen Garden class realises that the show cannot go on without any help!
+We were incredibly lucky to have the patronage of Wholefoods House in Woollahra who donated a weekly shopping trolley worth of goods to our program.
+It is due to Wholefoods House that we were able to use premium organic ingredients in our cooking, such as Demeter flours and Nolan’s Road chickpeas and olive oil, for example, and safe handwashing liquid and dishwashing detergents.
+We were very grateful for this ongoing donation, that lasted seven years.
+We were also very humbled by the support of Bondi parents, grandparents and community members who helped supervise and encouraged the children in each class.
+Anyone who volunteered for a Kitchen Garden class realised that the show cannot go on without any help!
 So thank you.

-And for any grown-ups out there: I also run the occasional evening and weekend workshop in Bondi for adults wanting to brush up on their cooking skills, or wanting to get back to basics: pasta-making, jam-making, marmalades, olives and other preserves.
-I run wine evenings too: Introduction to Wine courses, new season tastings, food matching and advanced classes, it’s all going on in the Cottage!
-Send me a message if you’re keen to join the next class.
+l also used to run evening and weekend workshops in Bondi for adults wanting to brush up on their cooking skills, or wanting to get back to basics: pasta-making, jam-making, marmalades, olives and other preserves.
+I also used to run wine evenings too: Introduction to Wine courses, new season tastings, food matching and advanced classes, it was all going on in the Cottage!

 I hope you enjoy it all,